A cancer diagnosis brings with it many words about the condition and related aspects that you may not be familiar with. Find out what they mean here.

 Lobes – the sections that make up your lungs – the left lung has 2 lobes and the right lung has 3 lobes.

-Lumbar puncture – insertion of a hollow needle into your lower spinal cord to draw out fluid for diagnosis or to give drugs.
+Lumbar puncture – putting a hollow needle into the fluid around your lower spinal cord to draw some out for diagnosis or to give drugs.

 Lymph – a fluid that circulates in your body and helps fight infection and disease.

-Lymph glands or nodes – small, kidney-shaped sacs scattered along the lymphatic system.
+Lymph glands or nodes – small, kidney-shaped lumps scattered along the lymphatic system.
 Your lymph nodes filter lymph fluid to remove bacteria and other harmful agents, such as cancer cells.
-There are lymph nodes in your abdomen, neck, armpit and groin.
+There are lymph nodes in your abdomen,chest, neck, armpit and groin.

 Lymphatic system – the lymphatic system is part of your immune system, which protects your body against 'invaders', like bacteria and parasites.
 The lymphatic system is a network of small lymph nodes connected by very thin lymph vessels, which branch into every part of your body.
 Lymph fluid flows through this system and carries cells that help to fight disease and infection.